xarray-contrib/pint-xarray/blogpost.md

 - Have a go
 - Questions
 - Please tell us about any bugs you find, or documentation suggestions you have
-- Watch out for unit-aware coordinates later!
+- Watch out for unit-aware dimension coordinates later!